wiremind/remoulade/README.md

 ## Dashboard

-Checkout [SuperBowl](https://github.com/wiremind/super-bowl) a dashboard for real-time monitoring and administrating all your Remoulade tasks.
+Check out [SuperBowl](https://github.com/wiremind/super-bowl) a dashboard for real-time monitoring and administrating all your Remoulade tasks.
 ***See the current progress, enqueue, requeue, cancel and more ...***
 Super easy to use !.

+## Kubernetes

+Remoulade is tailored to run transparently in containers on [Kubernetes](https://kubernetes.io/) and to make the most of their features.
+This does not mean it cannot run outside of Kubernetes ;)

+## Monitoring/Prometheus

+Remoulade provides a `Prometheus` Middleware that exposes various metrics (processed messages, retries, fails etc.), [Check it out](https://github.com/wiremind/remoulade/blob/master/remoulade/middleware/prometheus.py).

+## Tracing/OpenTelemtry

+Take a look at [opentelemetry-instrumentation-remoulade](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation/opentelemetry-instrumentation-remoulade) if you want to enable tracing for Remoulade operations (enqueue, message processing, retries etc.).
+See [here](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/main/instrumentation/opentelemetry-instrumentation-remoulade/src/opentelemetry/instrumentation/remoulade/__init__.py) for an example.
+The library follows [OpenTelemetry](https://opentelemetry.io/) standards.

 ## License